MooncoonDev/AI-Powered-SRS-Workflow-Generation/README.md

 example, using a software engineering ontology could help the model understand common patterns and relationships in software development processes.

+## Multimodal Inputs

+The current workflow converts the SRS PDF files to text before running it through the inference pipeline.

+To enhance the understanding and processing of SRS documents, especially those with rich visual content or accompanying multimedia, it's beneficial to leverage the capabilities of multimodal models.
+One such model is `Phi-3-vision-128k-instruct`, which excels in interpreting and integrating both textual and visual information.

+- **Visual Data Integration**: Beyond converting PDFs to text, we can consider extracting and using the visual elements within these documents like images, charts and other visual data, enriching the context and insights derived from the document.

+- **Multimedia Content Processing**: For documents accompanied by multimedia resources, such as video or audio files, multimodal models offer a comprehensive approach to analyzing and synthesizing information across different modalities, providing a more holistic understanding of the content.

 ## License

 This project is licensed under the MIT Licence.